matei-tm/introspect1B/README.md

 ## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is for educational purposes as part of Introspect1B for Cloud Native Architecture Level 2.
+This project is for educational purposes as part of the [CTS - Architecting for Performance CNA Level 2 – Intermediate (GGM)](https://www.niit.com/) course.

 ## 🤝 Contributing